-DAPP facilitates and promotes change for male perpetrators of domestic abuse within intimate relationships.
-The DAPP team also work with the victims of the perpetrators on the programme.
+The YCC DAPP facilitates and promotes change for male perpetrators of domestic abuse within intimate relationships.
+The team also work with the victims of the perpetrators on the programme.

 DAPP stands for Domestic Abuse Perpetrator Programme (also referred to as Domestic Abuse Prevention Programme).
-It is a 17 week programme that seeks to increase the safety of women and children, and the quality of life of everyone in the family, by working with men who recognise that they have been abusive towards an intimate female partner and who want to stop that behaviour.
+It is a programme that seeks to increase the safety of women and children and the quality of life of everyone in the family by working with men who recognise that they have been abusive towards an intimate female partner and who want to stop that behaviour.
 Domestic abuse includes physical violence, emotional abuse, or any other form of coercive control.
-The programme runs alongside one-to-one support sessions to ensure men are offered a robust intervention.
+Alongside the course an integrated support service for partners/ex-partners (or other person identified as at risk) will be available.

 How long is the programme?

-The programme starts with one initial ‘Suitability Assessment’ meeting which lasts 2 hours.
-Occasionally a second follow-up meeting may be required.
+Once a referral has been accepted, the process starts with a face-to-face ‘Suitability Assessment’ meeting between the potential participant and a DAPP worker.
+This meeting lasts 2 hours.
+Occasionally a further follow-up meeting may be required.

 What happens on the programme?

-ISS Victim support is offered to all victims whilst men are on programme and up to 3 months post programme.
+Integrated support is offered to all victims or parties at risk whilst men are on programme and up to 3 months post programme.

 This support offers a robust risk management and safeguarding which is tailored to each individual’s needs.